Cyclone damages Australian towns and cuts power to 31,500

 Powerlines and trees were toppled, homes lost roofs and streets were strewn with debris.

 “Some of the older buildings didn’t stand up very well.
-But even some of the modern buildings, they just couldn’t hold it,” Cable told Australian Broadcasting Corp.
+But even some of the modern buildings, they just couldn’t hold it,” Cable said.

 “Large trees with quite substantial limbs just snapped off like carrots,” he added.